Wood Smoke Pollution

-Wood heating appliances (wood stoves, boilers or furnaces) can create dense smoke for hours at a time.
-Whether smoke is visible or not, it contains:
+Wood heating appliances (wood stoves, boilers or furnaces) can create thick smoke for hours at a time.
+Whether you can see it or not, smoke contains:

 Local ordinances may control the use of wood heating appliances.

 Breathing wood smoke can affect your health.
 The more smoke you breathe, and the longer you breathe it, the higher your chance of having effects.

 - People with asthma and other respiratory illness

 Fine particles in wood smoke can create breathing or cardiovascular problems, or make them worse.

 Toxic gases and fine particles in wood smoke are so small that they can get into homes, even if the windows and doors are closed.